sf-wdi-18/notes/lectures/week-01/day_3_functions_and_dom/dawn_intro_to_functions/intro-to-functions.md

 console.log("global:", cityBoy);
 ```

-Question: What happens if you forget to a variable's scope if you forget to declare it using the keyword `var`?
+Question: What happens to a variable's scope if you forget to declare the variable by using the keyword `var`?

 ---